lucuma13/mhl-suite/README.md

 #### 📋 Description

-`mhlver` is a streamlined CLI utility designed to find and verify Media Hash List files (MHL).
+`mhlver` is a streamlined CLI utility to find and verify Media Hash List files (MHL).
 It supports both legacy MHL 1.1 and ASC-MHL 2.0.

 #### 💻 Compatibility